Aloha-Churchill/strange-loops-web/aboutme.md

 > "I am fond of pigs.
 Dogs look up to us.
 Cats look down on us.
 Pigs treat us as equals." ~ Winston Churchill

 > “The single story creates stereotypes, and the problem with stereotypes is not that they are untrue, but that they are incomplete.
 They make one story become the only story.” ~ Chimamanda Ngozi Adichie

+> "I would like to say a few words about nudity in the world today.
+And I, for one am just appalled by it.
+Why, did you know that underneath their clothing, the entie population of the world is walking around completely naked?" ~ Sam the Eagle from the Muppets